First "Grossglockner crossing" of the "Grossglockner high alpine road" (Austria) on Sept. 22nd, 1934

-When Steyr-Werke launched the Steyr 100 in 1934 as the world's first mass-produced streamlined car, no one could have guessed that two automotive feats would be accomplished with this vehicle.
-One is probably the first trip around the world in an automobile, carried out by Dr. Max Reisch, the other is the first crossing of the Grossglockner High Alpine Road, which was still under construction at the time.
+When Steyr-Werke first launched the Steyr 100 in 1934 as the world's first mass-produced streamlined car, no one could have imagined that two great automotive feats would be accomplished with this vehicle.
+The first is probably the first trip around the world in an automobile, carried out by Dr. Max Reisch, and the second is the first crossing of the Grossglockner High Alpine Road, which was still under construction at the time.

 Reisch car connection:

-After the successful crossing of the Glockner, the car was returned to the Steyr-Werke, which at first had no real use for the car and does not knew what to do with it.
-When Dr. Max Reisch approached the Steyr-Werke with the request for a car for his round-the-world trip, they remembered this vehicle and made it available to Dr. Max.
-Reisch at his disposal.
+After the successful crossing of the Glockner, the car was returned to the Steyr-Werke, which initially had no real use for the car and did not know what to do with it.
+When Dr. Max Reisch approached the Steyr-Werke with the request for a car for his round-the-world trip, they remembered this vehicle and made it available to him.

-Apparently, in later years the Steyr-Werke produced a few more copies of the Glocknerwagen for promotional purposes, one for example for the 25th anniversary of the first ascent of the Grossglockner High Alpine Road.
+Apparently, in later years, Steyr-Werke produced a few more copies of the Glocknerwagen for promotional purposes, for example, one for the 25th anniversary of the first ascent of the Grossglockner High Alpine Road.

 At some point, around 1970, my father purchased an old Steyr 100 in a van version that was no longer roadworthy.
 After the removal of the obstructive bodywork, in years of painstaking detail work, according to the plans of the Steyr-Werke, the vehicle was restored as far as possible true to the original in the Glockner version.
 All work was done by my father himself.
 I myself scraped off several kilos of rust from the chassis of this vehicle when I was 14 years old at the time.